hutchi39/hutchi39/README.md

 - 👋 Hi, I’m Ryan
-- 👀 I’m interested in interesting things
+- 👀 I’m currently building a travel website with Django/HTML/CSS/JavaScript.
-- 🌱 I’m currently learning electrical engineering and minoring in computer science
+- 🌱 I got my masters in Electrical Engineering and minor in Computer Science.

 <!---
 hutchi39/hutchi39 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.